 Previously it has been suggested that the jawbone – which belonged to an elderly woman – might be much older than the deposit it had been placed in.
 This is because Iron Age communities may have been curating fragments of their ancestors, using them to add drama and significance to rituals performed at important times in the life of the community.

 The new radiocarbon dates, however, make this unlikely and it seems the woman died shortly before her jaw was deposited outside the broch.

 The woman died between AD120 and AD240, in the latter part of what is conventionally termed the Scottish Atlantic Middle Iron Age.
 One of the lambs returned a radiocarbon date of AD89 to AD214.

 The semi-articulated nature of the lamb remains means that this date is the time the deposit was placed outside the broch and is, therefore, an independent verification of the date for the human bone.
 The dates largely overlap, meaning the jawbone is unlikely to represent a curated item.

 Instead, the date of the woman’s death is in the last occupation period of the broch, before it was partly demolished and infilled with rubble (AD84-210).

 It seems likely that deposit was part of the measures taken to formally decommission the broch at the end of its life.

 The life (and unusual diet) of the individual

-Is there some connection, then, between the dead man with his unusually high marine protein diet and these fish bones from inside the broch late in its occupation?
-Further work on the human bone will be required to try to figure out if the marine contribution to his diet occurred throughout his life, or only at a certain point, or episodically, but the coincidence is intriguing, and also, perhaps, supports the suggestion that he is very much someone who was strongly associated with the broch.
+Is there some connection between the woman, whith her unusually high marine protein diet, and the fishbones inside the broch late in its occupation?
+Further work will be required to figure out if the marine contribution to her diet occurred throughout her life, or only at a certain point, or episodically, but the coincidence is intriguing, and also, perhaps, supports the suggestion that he is very much someone who was strongly associated with the broch.

 Martin Carruthers would like to thank Orkney Archaeology Society for funding the new radiocarbon dates.